-TEACHING PASTORS FORUM #3 with Rev. Dr. Marvin A. McMickle, President – Colgate Rochester Crozer Divinity School
+TEACHING PASTORS FORUM #3 with Rev. Dr. Marvin A. McMickle, Recently retired President – Colgate Rochester Crozer Divinity School

-If you have difficulties with Eventbrite registration, please contact ABC/WI Office Administrator Sean Cornell – (262)782-3140 – firstname.lastname@example.org – to leave your information.
+If you wish to receive notice of future Teaching Pastor Forum offerings, please contact ABC/WI Office Administrator Sean Cornell – (262)782-3140 – firstname.lastname@example.org – to leave your information.

 A prolific author, McMickle has more than a dozen books to his credit, including resources on preaching, ministry, and African American history.